abhi0395/mycv/README.md

 Interviews & podcast —
 – Interviewed by [Vidpeds
-podcast](https://www.youtube.com/watch?v=WmA_PnYLeCg) to discuss my astronomy journey and how people from small cities can become a successful astronomer.
+podcast](https://www.youtube.com/watch?v=WmA_PnYLeCg) to discuss my astronomy journey and how people from small cities can become successful astronomers.
 – Gave
 [interview](https://theinterviewportal.com/2020/03/13/astrophysicist-interview-8/)
 to [The Interview Portal](https://theinterviewportal.com/) to help